 What is a VERA?

-- Employees serving under time-limited appointments.
+- You must not be serving under a time-limited appointment;

-VSIPs (buyouts) and VERAs (early retirement) are for voluntary separations and coercion is prohibited.
+VERAs (early retirement) are for voluntary separations and coercion is prohibited.

 What if I obtain employment after retiring?

 Non-Federal employment—There are no restrictions on non-Federal employment after a voluntary early retirement.
 However, as a former USGS employee, you may still be subject to various government ethics requirements.
 You will find ethics information on the USGS internal site Office of Science Quality and Integrity.
 You should contact Nancy Baumgartner, USGS Bureau Ethics Officer, at 703-648-7474 if you have any questions regarding post-employment restrictions.